cvicentiu/WindowFunctions-Course/COURSE.md

 This covers all the topics related to Common Table Expressions.
 Next we will dive into another advanced SQL feature, that works well in conjuction with what we've learned so far.

 ## Window Functions
 Window functions are a special kind of SQL function.
+The following figure shows the power of window functions: A function that is able to compute results based off of *other* rows in the result set.
+Window functions help eliminate self-joins from traditional SQL queries.
+This leads to 100x time optimizations.
+Queries that would take hours, now can be computed in seconds.

 Window functions can be used in regular SELECT queries and they have the following two particularities:
 1. They behave as regular SQL functions, they return one result per row.
 2. They behave also like aggregate functions such as `MIN`, `MAX`, `AVG`.
 The result of window functions is computed over multiple rows.
 In fact, most aggregate functions can be used as window functions too!